All Episodes

 I saw this headline today.

-What's the who's the EPI?
+Who's the EPI?

 Why don't we get a report on who they are, what their agenda is?

-Oh no, can't do that.
+Oh, no, can't do that.

 Why, they're liberals.